 WordItOut has a save function but it seems to save only online, and not on your computer, which means that if you want to use the image you created, you might as well use the PrintScreen from your computer and import it into a graphic program to extract the meaningful part to then save it as a jpg.

 ABCya.com is a word cloud tool for kids!
 It is very simple to use, with an interface that is visual.
 The end result is a simple cloud, with no particular shape.

 One feature that might be very appealing to kids is the animation when the word cloud is created.

-ABCya has some limitation as far as colors.
-Although it has a certain number of pre determined color palettes, there are only 3 that would create the word cloud on a white background and of those, two have some very light colors.
+ABCya has some limitations as far as colors.
+Although it has a certain number of pre-determined color palettes, there are only 3 that would create the word cloud on a white background, and of those, two have some very light colors.